Parable of the Wheat and Weeds of Jesus Unveiled—

 The second death mentioned in this verse, which has no power over the ‘good seed’ is the main focus point of the Parable of the Wheat and Weeds.
 It refers to the final death after the 1,000-year reign of Jesus Christ.

 This second death is the ultimate consequence for those who do not live righteously during the period following Armageddon and throughout the millennium.
 It also applies to those resurrected during this time.
-Everyone will be judged according to their deeds during this thousand-year period.
+God will judge everyone according to their deeds during this thousand-year period.
 (See Revelation 20:6; Revelation 20:14).

 The First Resurrection?

 What is the ‘first resurrection?’
 This is not a study of the book of revelation.
 So, suffice it to say, that the ‘first resurrection’ is the resurrection of the Sons of the Kingdom.
-This small group of Christians has been handpicked by God, and judged worthy of not having a part of the ‘second death.’
+God has handpicked this small group of Christians and judged them worthy of not experiencing the ‘second death.’

 Death and Hell Symbolically Cast into the Lake of Fire